adonespitogo/angular-base64-upload/README.md

 v0.1.1
  - Remove the use of singleton file reader instance.
 Each file is read by respective file reader.
- - FileReader event handlers receive new set of params `(Event, FileReader, File, FileList, FileObjects, FileObject)`.
+ - FileReader event handlers receive new set of arguments `(Event, FileReader, File, FileList, FileObjects, FileObject)`.
  - Added `on-change` event.